Islam in England: Sunni

+Sunni Muslims comprise the majority of the English Muslim population, with the majority following the Hanafi school of law, including members of the Barelvi and Deobandi movements.
+There are also Shafi'i, Maliki, and Hanbali followers.
+A minority of Sunni Muslims in England, who may or may not follow one of the aforementioned schools of law, are affiliated with the Salafi movement.

 Shia

-Shia mosques are usually Twelvers but cater to Zaydis and Ismailis also and they usually to include facilities for women.
+Shia mosques are usually Twelvers but cater to Zaydis and Ismailis also and they usually include facilities for women.
 There are 200,000 Shias in Britain from Iran, Iraq, Pakistan, Turkey and elsewhere.
 Various Shia mosques include the Husseini Islamic Centre in Stanmore, Harrow which acts as one of the main Shia Muslim mosques in Britain.
 Others include Al Masjid ul Husseini in Northolt, Ealing, Imam Khoei Islamic Centre in Queens Park, Brent & Islamic Centre of England, Maida Vale.